CTPUG/wafer/docs/settings.rst

     When ``True``, the default talk submission form will ask for a video release from the submitter.

-``WAFER_VIDEO_REVIEWER``
-    A boolean flag.
-    When ``True``, the default talk submission form will ask for the email address of someone who will review the talk's video, once it is ready to publish.

 ``WAFER_VIDEO_LICENSE``
     The name of the license that the conference's videos will be released under.
 Talk submitters will be asked to release their video